XssSploit/password/README.md

 # password
-Password is a bash script
+Password is a bbash script to help you stay safe Password is a script made to generate secure and powerful passwords there ma be updates on the future but for now its a working script

 to use this script
 go subscribe to my youtube channel it has the tutorial Youtube : XssSploitable